RTMecha/BetterLegacy/snapshots.md

 ### Editor
 - Simplified the editor popup animation register code to make it easier to add new popups.
 - Holding alt while BPM snap is on no longer plays the BPM snap sound.
+- New No Autokill objects now have their object type set to Decoration by default.

 ## Fixes
 - Fixed objectCustomActive modifier not working.